KebabRonin/Disertatie/README.md

   * I could substitute the island migrations for the Convection Selection Scheme
 * [ ] What stats are interesting to compute? (average run fitness plot? average 'biggest fitness jump' generation?
 Plotting a GIF of the population over the run?)

-## Introduction
+## Competition

 The competition concerns the development of an efficient algorithm to optimize active 3D designs (i.e., simulated agents or robots).
 The simulation environment is Framsticks, and participants have a Python binding available to the native simulator library, so algorithms should be implemented entirely in Python.

 The goal of the competition is to propose an algorithm that will discover agents whose center of gravity moves in the desired way in different environments used during optimization.
 The properties of the desired movement are defined by the fitness function (unknown to participants); examples of such movements are: following a specific path in 3D, swinging or jumping.

 The set of parameters that define each environment (such as gravity, water level, terrain, and initial agent rotation) is published, but their values will be set during the evaluation phase.
 Each submitted algorithm will be tested to optimize agents in 10 different settings (environments and desired movements).
 These settings will be the same for all participants.

+ Environment parameters which are varied during the competition:
+- lifespan of a creature ("starting energy" and "idle metabolism")
+- world size and heightfield (map)
+- water level
+- gravity
+- creature stabilization period settings
+- creature body constraints (minimal and maximal joint length)
+- complexity (Genotype length, Neuron count, Joint count, etc.)
+The submitted algorithm should be single-process, single-threaded, no GPU.
+No more than one submission per participant is allowed.
+**Max time: 1h**
+**Memory: 2GB**
+**Max fitness evaluations: 100k**
-### Experiments
+## Experiments
 #### Setup

 Unless specified otherwise, the default values are as follows:

 *`pmut`*: 0.9 (mutation)

 *`pxov`*: 0.2 (crossover)

-*`selection`*: tournament with only feasible solutions (tournament size = 5) *`crossover`*: ??? (handled by framsticks, probably single point crossover) *`mutation`*: ??? (handled by framsticks)
+*`selection`*: tournament with only feasible solutions (tournament size = 5)

+*`crossover`*: ??? (handled by framsticks, probably single point crossover)

+*`mutation`*: ??? (handled by framsticks)

 *`popsize`*: 50

+*`nislands`*: 10

+*`reconvene_after`*: 10 (convection only)

 *`genformat`*: F1

 `when mutation or crossover is unable to perform its operation for the provided genotype(s), return the original genotype`

 #### Results